opulo-inc/docs/docs/feeders/7-setting-pick-position/setting-pick-position.md

 16. Use the "Pick" button to test picking the component.
 If it isn't picked appropriately you may need to tune the Part Offset, especially the Z-axis.
     ![Pick Component Button](img/pick-component.png)

 17. Click the `Discard` button under `Machine Controls -> Special` to discard the part.

 18. Repeat this tuning with each of your feeders.

+!!! danger "Maintaining feeder position"
+    After setting your pick position, we recommend keeping the feeders and machine powered.
+Powering down the machine can result in a slight change in position which could require resetting the pick position.

 ## Next Steps